Skip to content

 Re-syncing may remove models that are no longer accessible.
 Agents that were configured to use those models will lose access to them.

 • Encryption — credentials are encrypted with AES-256-GCM before being stored in the database.
-They never appear in logs or API responses.
+They never appear in logs, config files, or API responses.